BaltimoreOpenAir/WeatherCube/README.md

 ### 1. Create an AWS account

 Create an account at https://aws.amazon.com/.
 Note this requires a credit card but it's possible to be on AWS' free tier.
 You may also qualify for educational credits.
+Follow along steps 1 and 2 using the instructions in http://ncar.github.io/chords/aws.html .
+Get your awsKeyID and awsSecKey using instructions in:  https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html .

 ### 2. Set up the DynamoDB Table